kaizoku-oh/AndroidToArduinoSerial/README.md

 ## TODOs ✅

+- [ ] Disable UI when serial connection is not open
 - [ ] Bye or find a second OTG cable
 - [ ] Test app on 2 phones with RF modules
 - [ ] Change app/project/repo name